earthly/website/blog/_posts/2022-07-12-terraform-lambda.md

 terraform import aws_lambda_function.text-mode arn...
 ~~~

-Then I grabed the details from terraform by doing `terraform show -no-color > file.tf` and findng my lambda and adding the details back into my teraform file.
+Then I grabbed the details from Terraform by doing `terraform show -no-color > file.tf` and finding my lambda and adding the details back into my terraform file.

 ~~~{.groovy caption="main.tf"}